pankajkmishra/MeshfreeMethods.jl/README.md

 # MeshFree.jl
-A Julia library for meshfree numerical modeling
+A julia library for fast and scalable meshfree numerical modelingg